rges-pit/rges-pit.github.io/docs/_pages/meetings.md

 ## Future Meetings

 ### 28th International Microlensing Conference
-The 28th International Conference on Microlensing will be held in Heidelberg Germany in late February 2026.
-The conference webpage will be posted here when it is published.
+The 28th International Conference on Microlensing will be held in Heidelberg Germany in 2026.
+More details will be posted when they are available.

 ### [Rogue Worlds 2025](https://indico.iap.fr/event/47/overview){:target="_blank"}
 The 2025 Rogue Worlds Meeting will be held in Paris France on December 15-17, 2025.
-Registration for the conference will open approximately July 15, 2025.
+Registration for the conference is currently open.

 ### RGES PIT 2025
 The 2025 RGES PIT annual meeting will be held at Ohio State University on October 15-17, 2025.
-This meeting will include a joint session with the Transiting planets in the Roman galactic Exoplanet Survey
+This meeting will include a joint session with the Transiting planets in the Roman Galactic Exoplanet Survey
 (TRExS) project team.

 ## Previous Meetings